-The standards and process for changing one’s name and gender on a birth certificate varies from state to state.
+The process for changing one’s name and gender on a birth certificate varies from state to state.
 Look at the laws of the state in which the birth certificate was issued.
-The learn about the requirements in your state, visit Lambda Legal’s Comprehensive List or The National Center for Transgender Equality's Interactive Map.
+To learn about the requirements in your state, visit Lambda Legal’s Comprehensive List or The National Center for Transgender Equality's Interactive Map.

 Usually, you will likely need to obtain a court order name and/or gender marker change first.
 For gender marker change, most states require that a health care provider fill out a form or write a letter.

 In CA, for name change only, submit the court order, old birth certificate, and form VS-23 to the CA Office of Vital Records.

 As of January 1, 2019, California will no longer require a doctor's letter to change the gender marker on a CA birth certificate.
 The court order, old birth certificate, and form VS-24 need to be submitted to the CA Office of Vital Records.